 In another religion, in which peace is the most important thing, there are two core groups: one which believes conflict should always be avoided and one that believes that conflict is sometimes necessary to achieve true peace.
 Those two groups don’t like each other very much.

 For other organizations: Not much tweaking is necessary for this one.
 What are the sub-groups of your organization?
 How do they interact?

 How do conversions work?

-What does it take for someone to become a follower of the religion?
+What does it take for someone to become a follower of this fantasy religion?
 Is there a rigorous training process, or do they simply have to believe and say a quick prayer?
 How seriously is conversion taken?
 Does one have to prove their belief somehow?

 How about de-conversions?
 What happens if someone wants to leave the faith?
 Are they allowed?
 Will anyone attempt to talk them out of de-converting?
 Will they be treated as a pariah?
 Will they be executed for betraying their god(s)?
 Does it change in any way if they’re choosing to become atheist/agnostic versus choosing to join a different religion?

 For other organizations: Replace “conversion” with “initiation.”
 How do people join this organization?
 Is there any ceremony involved?
 What about if they want to leave?
 This can also apply to entire nations, as you consider how characters gain citizenship or leave a nation behind.